These guides for first-year teachers offer crucial tips for managing the classroom, students, curriculum, parent communication, and, of course, time.

 "Early in the year, not too long after Open House, I contact each parent by phone so that I can get a feel for what is going on in their life and if an extra commitment would be an inconvenience to them.
 After many prayers and viewing these details for a week, I approach a student's mother about taking on the responsibility of being the Class Mom.
 The duty of this mother is to arrange a coffee/tea get-together with the other parents at least once a month for bonding and any class details or concerns that I may have listed.
 The Class Mom also meets with me once a month to go over any special event or class party details and is in charge of contacting the volunteers to make additional arrangements with them for upcoming events.
 This takes a huge amount of stress off of me.
 I feel really good that if I'm not available for questions, then someone is, and it is extra set-up help for me the day of the event.
 I send thank you cards after each event/party to every parent, and at the end of the year, I present the Class Mom with a gift of appreciation.
 Having someone in charge of this frees up extra time for me so that I can spend more time planning lessons, etc."

-These ideas were named "Winning Ideas" in Instructor magazine's monthly contest for teachers.
-For more on this topic, check out Scholastic's Winning Ideas message boards.
+These ideas were named "Winning Ideas" in Teacher magazine's monthly contest for teachers.